Background pattern

 Rare(may affect up to 1 in 1,000 people):

-Allergic skin reactions such as rash, itching, or swelling.
+Cutaneous allergic reactions such as rash, itching, or swelling.

-Very rare(may affect up to 1 in 10,000 people):
+Very Rare(may affect up to 1 in 10,000 people):

-• Dry throat, which may cause hoarseness
+• Dryness of the throat, which can cause hoarseness

 • Mild hearing loss

-• Kidney inflammation: difficulty urinating or even inability to urinate, along with swollen eyelids and severe fatigue
+• Kidney inflammation: difficulty urinating or even inability to urinate along with swollen eyelids and severe fatigue

 • Increased uric acid levels in blood